Top 5 Best Cat Eye Drops of 2020

 When purchasing cat eye drops, look for some important features so you’re sure to be getting the best for your cat.

 Is it safe?
 Check the ingredients list to see if the eye drops you’re buying for your cat are safe.
-Just because chemicals are listed doesn’t mean that there’s a problem.
+Just because chemicals are listed doesn’t mean there’s a problem.
 For example, hypocholorus acid is a very safe antimicrobial agent that won’t harm skin, eyes, or mucous membranes and is harmless if swallowed.
 Steer clear of eye drops that mention any kind of alcohol or bleaching agent.

 How is the applicator?
 What kind of container do the drops come in?
 Will it be easy to use?
 Look for a bottle that allows drops to come out one at a time, making the application easy to manage.
 Some products have eye droppers that may dispense the drops well, but while you are holding your cat and placing the drops the bottle is left open and could spill if there’s a struggle with your pet.